newrelic/newrelic-telemetry-sdk-python/README.rst

 Limitations
 -----------
-The New Relic Telemetry SDKs are rate limited.
+The New Relic Telemetry APIs are rate limited.
 Please reference the documentation for `New Relic Metrics API <https://docs.newrelic.com/docs/introduction-new-relic-metric-api>`_ and `New Relic Trace API requirements and limits <https://docs.newrelic.com/docs/apm/distributed-tracing/trace-api/trace-api-general-requirements-limits>`_ on the specifics of the rate limits.